PokemonHacker1337/HackedFlashGames/Games/Cracked/README.md

 Age of War 2:
 Insane difficulty unlocked.

+Creeper World 2:
+Rerouted the sitelock to not care if it isn't running on an approved website.

 Exit Path 2:
 Fixed the crash after the original loading screen (I hope).
 Note: the starting cutscene will never load as it is attempting to grab a video from a website that is no longer around.